intermine/im-docs/docs/system-requirements/software/gradle/index.rst

 ----------------------------

 There are several ways to deploy your InterMine webapp.
 You can use `cargo` to deploy your webapp to a running Tomcat instance, or `gretty` to use an embedded Tomcat instance.
 Run `./gradlew tasks` to see all the available tasks.

+We use `cargo` for our production instances and `gretty` on our local dev machines.

 Deploy a webapp (cargo)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~